 The 170 member Master Gardener℠ volunteer program is vital to horticulture outreach in Wake County, where they leverage the efforts of the Extension agent by responding to phone calls, staffing educational booths, maintaining four water-wise demonstration gardens, mentoring school and community gardens, and performing many other information-based services.
 In 2017, they made over 13,000 contacts and donated almost $280,000 worth in volunteer hours!

-The next Master Gardener℠ volunteer training will begin in September of 2020 – applications will be due in April of that year.
-Meanwhile, the brand new Extension Gardener Handbook is available for purchase or online for free.
+The next Master Gardener℠ volunteer training will begin in September of 2020 – applications will be due April 15, 2020.
+2020 Master Gardener application Meanwhile, the brand new Extension Gardener Handbook is available for purchase or online for free.
 Check out this colorful and research-based source of gardening information!